TedLee109/final-project/README.md

 ## To Enlarge Image
 Run:
 ```
-python main.py -image image/beach.jpg -enlarge -numOfDelete_H {# of pixels you want add to height} -numOfDelete_W {# of pixels you want add to width}
+python main.py -image image/beach.jpg -enlarge -numOfDelete_H 0 -numOfDelete_W {# of pixels you want add to width}
 ```
 For example:
 ```
 python main.py -image image/beach.jpg -enlarge -numOfDelete_H 0 -numOfDelete_W 400
 ```
+note:
+Currently, the program only support enlarge in width, so the value after "-numOfDelete_H" must be 0.
 ## To Remove Object
 You can use the image and the mask already in image folder.
 For example: